 (should be less than 1.)
 This is a measure of inflammation.
 Only an experienced clinician may know what to do about this if it is elevated, and even they may be guessing.

 – We check for Pyroluria

 in anyone with a history of even mild mental dysfunction.
 This very common condition means affected individuals need more that the usual amounts of zinc and vitamin B6 to achieve optimal levels of brain functioning.
 It is also often the underlying cause of depression, anxiety and other psychological problems.
-What is more, it commonly causes neurological copper toxicity, particularly in women.
+What is more, it may cause neurological copper toxicity, particularly in women.

 – Cu;Zn ratio

 (should not be greater than 1.3.) as measured via a blood test.
-Copper toxicity is a common debilitating condition that seriously effects neurological function.
+Copper toxicity is a debilitating condition that seriously effects neurological function.
 It effects mainly women.
 Copper toxicity typically causes lethargy, brain fog and symptoms of depression and anxiety.
 We always consider this diagnosis.
-At Pulse we routinely check every patient’s blood copper level, although we are also aware that copper toxicity may not show up on a blood test.
+At Pulse we usually check every patient’s blood copper level, (although we are also aware that copper toxicity may not show up on a blood test.)

 – We check folate